Atomtomate/jED.jl/README.md

 For now, the number of Fermionic frequencies, maximum number of iterations and convergence epsilon are 'hardcoded' inside the script.
 If necessary, those can be either changed in palce, or made available to the bash script as parameter, by parsing mor `ARGS` parameters from the command line.

+## Performace

+This code is written with readability as main goal in order to demonstrate the ED algorithm.
+However, if you decide to run this code for larger scale models, see `example15` in the `scripts` directory for hints to improve performance slightly.